-A big bonus traveling on BA in Premium Economy is that you get Club World standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus for traveling on BA in Premium Economy is that you get Club World standard meals (with fewer choices) served on proper crockery with a real napkin.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

 Depending on the length of the flight, if it is overnight, you sometimes get breakfast served, although I believe that this is the same as in Economy.
-On shorter flights, you just get a drink and a mars bar (or similar).
+On shorter flights, you just get a drink and a Mars bar (or similar).

 On my last daytime flight, I got lunch.
 The starters were eggs and asparagus.
 The main course options were braised beef, chicken curry, or rigatoni pasta.
 I opted for the chicken curry option, which was surprisingly decent.
 The dessert was some cheese and cake.
 It was all very tasty.

-Of course, in Business Class, you get more choice and better snacks or second meals after the main service!
+Of course, in Business Class, you get more choices and better snacks or second meals after the main service!
 On my last Business Class flight from London to Vancouver, upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
 I choose the latter since drinking alcohol on a plane gives me headaches.

 Shortly after takeoff, I received a refreshing hot towel.
 I was also served a soft drink and a small bag containing an assortment of cold salted and roasted nuts.